See a vulnerability summary

 SCA)

-- Name: The name of the vulnerable package
+- Dependency: The name of the vulnerable package

-- CVE: The associated Common Vulnerabilities and Exposures (CVE) identifier of the vulnerable version
+- Advisory ID: The associated Common Vulnerabilities and Exposures (CVE) identifier of the vulnerable version

 Learn the severity of a specific vulnerability